 As the war becomes increasingly real, so too does Motts’s power and self-belief.
 He begins to confuse his power with that of the Presidential office.
 He demands credit for the President’s re-election and is enraged that the changing-horses-midstream campaign still airs on television and appears to be just as successful.

 His downfall is to ask for too much.
 He wants the credit which seals his downfall.
 He scorns the position of Ambassador.
-Tracey Lime, who likewise wanted to include the … on her CV, is advised to keep silent.
+Tracey Lime, who likewise wanted to include references to her role in the “advertisement” on her CV, is advised to keep silent.
 For some reason, Motts does not follow his own team’s advice.
 And indeed, as foreshadowed, they “come to your house in the middle of the night and kill you”.
-The personnel are ultimately, not more important than the Presidential show.
+The personnel are ultimately, less important than the Presidential show.

 Whilst the plot of Wag the Dog anticipates ex President George Bush Junior’s push into Iraq in 2003 and the manufactured stories relating to weapons of mass destruction, it also harks back to George Bush Senior’s debacle in Kuwait and the hesitant push into Iraq in 1991.